BMC-CS-340/BMC-CS-340.github.io/labs/Lab07.md

 checkstyle, unit testing, and implementing an interface.

 ### Signing out
 You do not need to be signed out by a TA for this lab.
-You will be submitting your code on Gradescope as part of HW05.
+Your lab will serve as a starting point for HW05 which will be submitted on Gradescope.